denisw/dotfiles/README.md

 ```

 To switch to my [Oh-My-Zsh][oh-my-zsh]-based configuration (I still
-haven't decided what I like better), I can run:
+haven't decided which I like better), I can run:

 ```sh
 stow -D zsh